 The 1977 Nobel prize for literature was awarded on Thursday (6 October) to 79-year old Spanish poet Vicente Aleixandre.

-The 1977 Nobel prize for literature was awarded on Thursday (6 October) to 79-year old Spanish poet Vicente Aleixandre.
+Background: The 1977 Nobel prize for literature was awarded on Thursday (6 October) to 79-year old Spanish poet Vicente Aleixandre.
 The prize is worth 145,000 dollars.
 Senor Aleixandre was commended for resisting the dictatorship of General Franco for many years.

 SYNOPSIS: Senor Aleixandre, who lives in the Spanish capital of Madrid, was overcome with emotion when he heard the news.